jerome-trc/biomorph/doc/lumps.md

 - "`pistol`"
 - "`shotgun`"
 - "`ssg`" or "`supershotgun`"
+- "`rifle`"
 - "`autogun`"
 - "`launcher`"
 - "`energy`"
 - "`super`"

+Each of these arrays can contain strings corresponding to weapon class names.
+For every category, reversible weapon upgrade recipes will be generated between weapons in each grade, and one-way weapon upgrade recipes will be generated between weapons in a grade and weapons in the grade above (assuming that a higher grade exists).

+#### `loot` (object)

+This object can contain arrays with the same keys as `upgrades_auto`.

 Each of these arrays can contain strings corresponding to weapon class names; these classes will be added to the loot table of the weapon category to which the array corresponds, automatically sorted by the weapon's grade.
 For example, putting the name of a weapon class `MyWeapon` into an "`autoguns`" array will result in Chaingunner Zombies possibly dropping that weapon alongside its other possible weapon drops, but only if the players have collectively found or crafted a weapon of at least the same grade as `MyWeapon`.